Fugitive Slave Act of 1850: New law

 Print by E. W. Clay, an artist who published many proslavery cartoons, supports the Fugitive Slave Act of 1850.
 In the cartoon, a Southerner mocks a Northerner who claims his goods, several bolts of fabric, have been stolen.
 "They are fugitives from you, are they?" asks the slaver.
 Adopting the rhetoric of abolitionists, he continues, "As to the law of the land, I have a higher law of my own, and possession is nine points in the law."

 In response to the weakening of the original Fugitive Slave Act, Democratic senator James M. Mason of Virginia drafted the Fugitive Slave Act of 1850, which penalized officials who did not arrest fugitive slaves and made them liable to a fine of $1,000.
 Law-enforcement officials everywhere were required to arrest suspected escaped slaves on as little as a claimant's sworn testimony of ownership.
 Habeas corpus was declared irrelevant.
-The commissioners before whom the alleged fugitive slaves were brought for a hearing (no jury was permitted, and the slaves could not testify) were compensated $10 if the subject was proven to be a fugitive and only $5 if he determined the proof to be insufficient.
+The commissioners before whom the alleged fugitive slaves were brought for a hearing (no jury was permitted, and the alleged slaves could not testify) were compensated $10 if the subject was proven to be a fugitive and only $5 if he determined the proof to be insufficient.
 In addition, any person aiding a fugitive by providing food or shelter was subject to as long as six months of imprisonment and a fine as high as $1,000.
 Officers who captured fugitive slaves were entitled to bonuses or promotions for their work.
+This led to many officers working very hard to capture fugitive slaves.
+Many northerners did not like how officers were rewarded for capturing runaway slaves, and this made it much more difficult for them to move former enslaved people to the north.
+This also led many fugitive slaves, who had already escaped to the north, to move to Canada for protection.
+Even with the act being enforced, it was still very difficult to ensure it was being followed by everyone.
+In the North, there were still many officers who refused to comply with the law.
+This eventually led to more resistance by the north, and many people refused to follow the act at all.